 Independent Living vs Assisted Living

-A new resident moving into either independent living or assisted living would find their social circle expanding, as they’re surrounded by other seniors likely to become new friends.
-They would also find a variety of activities designed to promote increased physical and cognitive functioning and a wide array of amenities.
+A new resident moving into either Independent Living or Assisted Living would quickly find their social circle expanding, surrounded by peers ready to become friends.
+They would also enjoy a variety of activities that support physical and cognitive wellness, along with a wide range of amenities designed to enrich daily life.

 Levels of Care